THargreaves/NASA-Space-Apps-Challenge/README.md

 - Determine changes in rainforest cover over time
 	- Think this is right?
 I was semi-in the call when it was being discussed

+## Commands
+- Any commands given below should be executed in a terminal emulator
+	- On Windows, this can be Command Prompt or Powershell
+	- On Mac, they call it Terminal

 ## Presenting the project
 - A [Jupyter Notebook](https://jupyter.org/) to demonstrate our model